Job Interviewing #1: What is Behavioral Interviewing?

 • How did the other person react?

-Behavioral Interviewing Questions Quite often, an interviewer structures questions such that a candidate cannot gauge the particular personality trait that the interviewer is looking for in a question.
+Quite often, an interviewer structures questions such that a candidate cannot note the particular personality trait the interviewer seeks.
 Instead of allowing the candidate to theorize or generalize about events, the interviewer expects three details of each experience: (1) what was the situation, (2) how did the candidate deal with the situation, and, (3) was what the outcome.

 Sample Behavioral Interview Questions